Maybe I’m showing my age with this one. Maybe I’m old as fuck. I mean…I do have like 3 gray ankle hairs (that’s between us obviously…)

 He took on the most hated and unlikable personality he could conceive – on purpose.

-His name alone is the combination of an American sex icon (Marilyn Monroe) and a convicted serial killer (Charles Manson).
+His name alone is meant to offend – the combination of an American sex icon (Marilyn Monroe), and, of all things, a convicted serial killer (Charles Manson).

 I mean, wtf?

-His whole band was like that, and together on stage their performances – if nothing else – caused a very real reaction in every person that watched them.
+His whole band was like that, and together their performances – if nothing else – caused a very real reaction in every person that watched them.

 It wasn’t just, “Oh hey, look at that…”